sensedeep/dynamodb-onetable/README.md

 })
 ```

 You can also generate metrics for specially profiled queries and scans via the `params.profile` tag.
 The profile param takes a unique string tag and metrics will be created for the dimensions [Profile, profile-tag-name].
-These metrics exist outside the ordered list specified via the Metrics `dimensions` parameter.
+These metrics exist outside the standard dimensions specified via the Metrics `dimensions` parameter.

 ```javascript
 await User.find({}, {profile: 'find-all-users'})